 With a 401k swap, you “swap” your paycheck and investment money, investing your paycheck while living on the cash you have available to invest.
 You use this strategy because the funds for your 401k typically come from your paycheck.

-A 401k or similar workplace retirement plan can have an annual contribution limit of $20,500 ($26,500 if you are 50 or older) in 2022.
-Your employer may also offer matching contributions, and this free money doesn’t count against your personal limit.
+A 401k or similar workplace retirement plan can have an annual contribution limit of $23,000 ($30,000 if you are 50 or older) in 2023, according to the IRS.
+Your employer may also offer matching contributions; this free money doesn’t count against your limit.

 2. Build a Diversified Portfolio